Will the future of filmmaking leave you behind?

-No matter what side of the fence you’re on, the industry that develops the products and technology does not give a fuck.
+No matter what side of the fence you’re on, the industry that develops the products and technology isn't going to wait.
 They are going to move forward.
 Many are publicly traded companies that, in part, innovate and advance because they need to move numbers on a stock exchange.
 They are not simply going to stop and say, well this is good enough.
 We had a great run.
 Hopefully everyone is cool with that.
-Now go enjoy because that’s it.
-The same could be said for private companies.
+Now go enjoy because that’s all we are ever going to create.

 And mind you, this is not only about resolution.
-Wider color spaces, smaller codecs, faster media, better dynamic range, a faster cloud…improving them all can greatly benefit workflows and how stories are told.
+Wider color spaces, smaller codecs, faster media, better dynamic range, a faster cloud…improving them all can greatly benefit workflows and how stories will be told.

 Plus, this isn’t about choosing one over the other.
-It’s not about saying, “well, I’d rather have a higher bit depth or better compressed RAW than higher resolution.”
-While I unequivocally prefer, a wider color gamut and a higher bit depth over anything, what I’m suggesting is to reconsider the stigma of resolution.
+It’s not about saying, “Well, I’d rather have a higher bit depth or better compressed RAW than higher resolution.”
+While most unequivocally prefer a wider color gamut and a higher bit depth above all, how did resolution become the punching bag.

-Now, 8K is going through the same turbulence 4K went through years ago, and there is no reason for it.
-Especially when considering the past.
+Now, 8K is going through the same turbulence 4K went through years ago.

 HDTV broadcast in the United States came in the late 1990s.
 Imagine being the person who was against it.
 Who thought it was unnecessary.
 And there were those who did.
 4K is going through a similar reaction.
 “Why 4K when broadcast is only HD?”
 “My client only needs 2K, so that’s all I’m going to shoot.”
 While both are reasonable points, it creates inertia.
 Only considering what’s in front of you halts growth.
 And as mentioned earlier, the companies making the tools filmmakers use are not going to wait around.